wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

    See the [Geode API documentation](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/AttributesMutator.html) for more information.

-4. Optionally configure persistence and conflation for the queue. **Note:** You must configure your AsyncEventQueue to be persistent if you are using persistent data regions.
+4. Optionally configure persistence and conflation for the queue. **注意:** You must configure your AsyncEventQueue to be persistent if you are using persistent data regions.
 Using a non-persistent queue with a persistent region is not supported.

 5. Optionally configure multiple dispatcher threads and the ordering policy for the queue using the instructions in [Configuring Dispatcher Threads and Order Policy for Event Distribution](https://geode.apache.org/docs/guide/17/developing/events/configuring_gateway_concurrency_levels.html).